-This statement details our school's use of pupil premium (and recovery premium for the 2022-2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year 2023/24 and the review of the 2022/23 strategy.